 How to Oil Cleanse

-- Combination skin: 1/4 Hazelnut or Castor Oil and 3/4 Olive, Sunflower, or other oil.
+- Combination skin: 1/4 castor oil and 3/4 olive oil.

-- Oily skin: 1/3 Hazelnut or Castor Oil and 2/3 Olive, Sunflower or other oil.
+- Oily skin: 1/3 castor oil and 2/3 olive oil.

 As always, this is not personal medical advice and we recommend that you talk with your doctor before trying or using any new products.
 I am not a doctor.
 All opinions expressed are my own personal thoughts and feelings of the products mentioned.
 Check with your doctor or health practitioner if you are uncertain about trying out any of the products, recipes or tips mentioned in this post.

 Wells, Katie.
 (January 9, 2019).
 Oil Cleansing Method for Naturally Perfect Skin.
 Wellness Mama.
 Retrieved from https://wellnessmama.com/7569/oil-cleansing-method/